An Enduring Legacy: The Yosemite Field School

 And all year long, our naturalist-led Outdoor Adventures allow visitors to deepen their connection to Yosemite and develop a lifelong appreciation for being in the world.

 Celebrate Yosemite's field school legacy by taking part in one of our naturalist-led adventures!
-Upcoming opportunities include a weekend of high country day hikes to learn about mountain meadows and mammals; a backpacking trip to Mount Gibbs, the rugged home of some of Yosemite's endangered bighorn sheep; and an evening program focused on bat science.
+Depending on the season, you might be able to dig into meadow ecology during high country day hikes; look and listen for avian residents during bird-watching walks; explore the rugged habitat of alpine animals during backcountry backpacking trips; spend an evening learning from a Yosemite scientist during a "Dine and Discover" program; see winter adaptations in action during a snowshoeing trip; and much more.
 Curious about specific species or place?
 Connect with our Custom Adventures team to create a personalized experience with one of our naturalists.

 A version of this story appeared in the Spring.Summer 2016 issue of Yosemite Conservancy Magazine.
 That issue and past ones are available on our website.